ogrodas/idsgrep/README.txt

 ---------
 idsgrep evil.com logdata.gz

 This command wil print all lines containg the domain evil.com.
-Compared to normal GNU Grep, idsgrep will not match on the domain "notevil.com"
+Compared to normal GNU Grep, IDSGrep will not match on the domain "notevil.com"

 Example 2
 ---------